-Cheese, windmills and tulips are the most famous icons of our culture.
+Cheese, windmills, and tulips are the most famous icons of our culture.
 But next to this Holland's culture has more to offer you.

 The Dutch are considered to be good at speaking foreign languages.
-This is because Holland has a high standard of education and an education system which focuses on the international position of the country.
+This is because Holland has a high standard of education and an education system that focuses on the international position of the country.
 English teaching starts in the last 2 years of primary school and is an obligatory part of the national exam.

 Holland is known for its open and friendly culture for many decades.
 You will notice the flexible and open spirit immediately the moment they are here.
 Therefore integration and adaptation will be easy for motivated au pairs.
 Do not be afraid to ask questions to people you don't know.
 Dutch people are very hospitable and will help you to solve a problem.
 The Dutch are known for their professionalism; they like to get down to business straight away and have a no-nonsense culture.
 Many foreigners who come to Holland to work or to learn the Dutch language find it surprising that even the manager director of the company is called by his/her first name.

 One very famous traditional festivity in the Netherlands is the festivity 'Sinterklaas'.
-Sinterklaas or know as St. Nicholas (patron of children) is the well-known figure during this festivity.
-This festivity is special in families with little children and celebrated on the 5th of December (this is the counterpart of the evening of Christmas to Filipino tradition).
+Sinterklaas or known as St. Nicholas (patron of children) is a well-known figure during this festivity.
+This festivity is special in families with little children and is celebrated on the 5th of December (this is the counterpart of the evening of Christmas to Filipino tradition).
 On this date, also known as 'pakjesavond' Sinterklaas rides his horse over the roofs of the houses to bring the little children presents.
-During the period leading up to Sinterklaas, they also find small presents in shoes they have left out near the chimney to full.
+During the period leading up to Sinterklaas, they also find small presents in shoes they have left out near the chimney full.